readytensor/adaptive_binary_classifier/README.md

 - **`.gitignore`**: This file specifies the files and folders that should be ignored by Git.
 - **`docker-compose.yaml`**: This file is used to define the services that make up the application.
 It is used by Docker Compose to run the application.
 - **`Dockerfile`**: This file is used to build the Docker image for the application.
+- **`entry_point.sh`**: This file is used as the entry point for the Docker container.
+It is used to run the application.
+When the container is run using one of the commands `train`, `predict` or `serve`, this script runs the corresponding script in the `src` folder to execute the task.
 - **`LICENSE`**: This file contains the license for the project.
 - **`pytest.ini`**: This is the configuration file for pytest, the testing framework used in this project.
 - **`README.md`**: This file contains the documentation for the project, explaining how to set it up and use it.